-- In Gone In Sixty Seconds 2000, the character Sphinx is working as a coroner and puts his sandwich down on a cadaver's chest to answer the phone.
+- In Gone in 60 Seconds (2000), the character Sphinx is working as a coroner and puts his sandwich down on a cadaver's chest to answer the phone.

 - In the Hungarian movie Kontroll, ambulance workers talk about a recipe while picking up the remains of a man who has been hit by the subway.